A Poet (film): Production

 Principal photography took place in Medellín.

 Release

 It had its world premiere at the 2025 Cannes Film Festival on 19 May 2025 in the Un Certain Regard section.
 Shortly after, 1-2 Special acquired US distribution rights to the film.
 It will also screen at the 2025 Toronto International Film Festival on 9 September 2025.

-It will compete in the International competition section of the 56th International Film Festival of India in November 2025.
+It competed in the International competition section of the 56th International Film Festival of India in November 2025.

 The film was theatrically released on 28 August 2025 in Colombia.

+Reception

+On the review aggregator website Rotten Tomatoes, 100% of 55 critics' reviews are positive, with an average rating of 8.0/10.
+The website's consensus reads: "Anchored by writer-director Simón Mesa Soto's wry detail and Ubeimar Rios' brilliantly uneasy performance, A Poet uses the tortured artist archetype to craft a story that's as darkly funny as it is unexpectedly affecting."
+On Metacritic, which uses a weighted average, the film holds a score of 85 out of 100 based on 13 critics, indicating "universal acclaim".

+David Friend of The Canadian Press called the film "a bristlingly funny takedown of art circles."